Trevor's Take: A look at the KMAland playoff picture

 District 8

-The winner of Underwood (4-0)/Kuemper (4-)wins the district and the loser is second.
+The winner of Underwood (4-0)/Kuemper (4-0) wins the district and the loser is second.
 Treynor (2-2) and East Sac (1-3) take third and fourth with wins over MVAOCOU (1-3) and West Monona (0-4), but things could get weird if either team loses.

 Wins by MVAOCOU and East Sac win creates a 3-way tie for two spots.
 Treynor can't be eliminated via points (0) while East Sac (-44) and MVAOCOU (-33) would fight for the final spot.
 An MVAOCOU win means, they'd gain points and get in, unless East Sac wins by 17 or more and MVAOCOU wins by less than six points.
 MVAOCOU could actually become the three seed in this scenario if they beat Treynor by 17 or more.